What Is A Thermal Break And Why Is It Important For Rooflights?

 At Roof Maker, dependent on the rooflight, we use a range of materials such as resin, silicone, polyamide and EPS between the conductive aluminium components of the frames.
 Sandwiched in the frame, these materials bridge the gap to vastly reduce cold transfer, ensuring our rooflights always provide superb thermal insulation.

 Many of our rooflights also feature a fully insulated frame, offering far superior thermal insulation than other rooflights on the market which only have a minimal thermal break.
-It is for this reason that Roof Maker’s fixed flat rooflights are the only certified skylights in the UK that are recommended by the Passive House Trust – the rigorous design and construction standard which aims for optimal energy efficiency.
+It is for this reason that Roof Maker’s passive house flat rooflights are the only certified skylights in the UK that are recommended by the Passive House Trust – the rigorous design and construction standard which aims for optimal energy efficiency.

 Furthermore, the thermal breaks we use also help boost the rigidity and structural integrity of the frame, which means you can rest assured that your rooflight is durable enough to withstand even the most adverse weather conditions.